 THE DIFFERENT STAGES OF HISTORY

-Surfing is a historic sport with a long and bumpy history.
+Surfing is an ancient sport with a long and uneven history

 3000 - 1000 BC - Pre-Inca origins

 Caballitos de Totora

 Drawings showing fishermen riding waves on wooden planks and boats made of reeds, known as ‘caballitos de totora’, have been found on ceramics and on the walls of caves from the Inca period.

 Surfing in Peru